Skip to main content

 What is Earth Hour?

 Earth Hour is an annual campaign from WWF to draw attention to the climate emergency.
-It shows governments around the world that people are concerned about humanity’s impact on the climate.
+It gives governments and decision makers around the world an unmissable reminder of the need to act to protect our planet.

 The first Earth Hour was in Sydney, Australia in 2007.
 Since then, over 190 countries and territories have taken part.
-And in 2023, the lights went off for a combined total of 410,000 hours.
+2024 saw the biggest Earth Hour yet, with 1.4 million hours given to the Hour Bank.

 Add the event to your calendar so you don’t miss out: